 Madeira Beach is located on a barrier Island from the Gulf of Mexico to the west and the Boca Ciega Bay Intercostal to the east.
 Hurricane, tropical storms and other threatening weather can present flood hazards to residents due to high tides, storm surges caused by winds, and heavy rainfall.
 Flooding and other drainage problems can also result after several inches of rain in short period of time or after several days of continued rain.
 Madeira Beach and all of the low lying beach communities are in a highly vulnerable flood and wind zone area.
 To a large extent, the success of the programs depends on the cooperation and assistance of residences, businesses, and property owners to make it work.

-Find out what your flood risk is and how much flood damage could cost you.
-Purchase flood insurance and make a plan now.
 Clear storm drains and stay connected when there is an impending storm.
 Remember, turn around don’t drown during a storm.
 If your property is damaged from flooding file your insurance claim promptly and find out what building permits you need to build back safer and stronger.

 Comprehensive Floodplain Management Program

 The City of Madeira Beach has a Comprehensive Floodplain Management Program to protect you and your loved ones from severe weather and flooding, reduce property damage, and protect the environment.
 Additionally, the City of Madeira Beach participates in the National Flood Insurance Program (NFIP) and Community Rating System (CRS) to ensure flood insurance is not only available to its residents, businesses, and property owners, but is offered at a discount.
 Madeira Beach is doing a number of things to sustain Floodplain Management and CRS programs, such as:

 - Providing flood services, such as, flood map information.

 - Adopting and enforcing floodplain ordinances, such as freeboard.